Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Islamic vs. Non-Islamic Classifier

-\textbf{Training data and model.} We train a binary \emph{Islamic vs.\ non-Islamic} query router using a knowledge-distillation setup: a large teacher model produces offline labels indicating whether a query requires Islamic religious sources (e.g., Qur'an, Hadith, tafsir, fiqh), and a lightweight classifier is trained for low-latency inference.
+\textbf{Training data and model.} We train a binary \emph{Islamic vs.\ non-Islamic} query classifier using a knowledge-distillation setup: a large teacher model produces offline labels indicating whether a query requires Islamic religious sources (e.g., Qur'an, Hadith, tafsir, fiqh), and a lightweight classifier is trained for low-latency inference.
 We curate $\sim$2.13M user queries annotated with binary labels (637,748 positive; 1,488,793 negative; ratio $\approx$1:2.3) spanning Arabic and English, with a median length of 52 characters.

-The model is implemented by adding a linear prediction head on top of a \texttt{bge-m3} encoder; we freeze the encoder and train only the head for 20 epochs with learning rate $3\times 10^{-4}$ and BF16 mixed precision, selecting the best checkpoint by macro-F1 on a stratified held-out validation split (10\%).
+The model is implemented by adding a linear prediction head on top of a \texttt{bge-m3} encoder.
+We freeze the encoder and train only the head for 20 epochs with learning rate $3\times 10^{-4}$ and BF16 mixed precision, selecting the best checkpoint by macro-F1 on a stratified held-out validation split (10\%).
 At inference time, we binarise the continuous output using a threshold of 0.66.
-Negative coverage includes general reasoning and mathematics-style queries sampled from publicly available sources such as LMSYS-Chat-1M~\cite{zheng2023lmsyschat1m}, WildChat~\cite{zhao2024wildchat}, and MetaMath~\cite{yu2024metamathbootstrapmathematicalquestions}.
+Negative coverage includes general reasoning and math-style queries sampled from publicly available sources such as LMSYS-Chat-1M~\cite{zheng2023lmsyschat1m}, WildChat~\cite{zhao2024wildchat}, and MetaMath~\cite{yu2024metamathbootstrapmathematicalquestions}.

-\textbf{Evaluation dataset and reported results.} We evaluate on a manually annotated Arabic benchmark of 1,716 queries.
-Each query was labelled independently by three annotators who were provided instructions and training; annotators were compensated at a standard hourly rate.
+\textbf{Evaluation dataset.} We developed a dataset of 1,716 queries.
+Each query was labeled independently by three annotators, who received instructions and training.
+Annotators were compensated at a standard hourly rate.
 Inter-annotator agreement, measured using Cohen's $\kappa$, was 0.753, with an overall label agreement of 88.2\%.

-We report only results on this benchmark: at threshold $=0.66$, the classifier achieves Precision $=0.922$, Recall $=0.924$, F1 $=0.923$, and Accuracy $=0.944$.
+\textbf{Results.} On this benchmark, the classifier achieves a precision of 0.922, recall of 0.924, F1 score of 0.923, and accuracy of 0.944 at a threshold of 0.66.